LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/README.md

 ### 3. Deploy HDFS on cluster (using Helm):
 The helm chart that I used deploys an HDFS 3.2.1 cluster with a namenode and 3 datanodes.
 The replica factor I set is 3, and the block-size is 128Mb.
-- Firstly, add the [gaffer/hdfs chart](https://artifacthub.io/packages/helm/gaffer/hdfs) to the local Helm repository list:
+- Firstly, add the **gaffer/** Helm charts to the local Helm repository list:
 `helm install my-hdfs gaffer/hdfs --version 0.10.0`
-- Then, deploy the release on the cluster, providing the custom value in the file my-kakfa-values.yaml:
+- Then, deploy a [gaffer/hdfs](https://artifacthub.io/packages/helm/gaffer/hdfs) release on the cluster, providing the custom value in the file my-kakfa-values.yaml:
 `helm install -f my-hdfs-values.yaml my-hdfs gaffer/hdfs --version 0.10.0`
 - If you want, you can create a port-forward to access the hdfs manager UI:
  `kubectl port-forward -n default svc/my-hdfs-namenodes 9870:9870`